f5devcentral/f5-digital-customer-engagement-center/_build/html/_sources/docs/usage/about.rst.txt

 -------------------
 The f5-dcec framework is built from the following components:

 - Development container
-  - runs the tools we use and their dependencies (for example - terraform, aws cli, Volterra cli )

 - Full solutions
- - automation modules
+- Automation modules

 Tools
 ----------------
 The framework leverages several automation tools

 - Terraform is used as the main automation tool to create and update cloud componenets.
    - More info on terraform https://www.terraform.io/intro/index.html
-- Ansible modules are used to control BIGIP configuration (Profiles, waf policy upload, iApp)
+- Ansible modules may be used to control BIGIP configuration (Profiles, waf policy upload)
    - more info on F5 supported ansible modules http://clouddocs.f5.com/products/orchestration/ansible/devel/
-- F5 REST API calls are used when no ansible module is available (for example, update a DOSL7 profile)
+- F5 REST API calls are used when no ansible module is available
    - more info on F5 iControl REST, https://devcentral.f5.com/Wiki/Default.aspx?Page=HomePage&NS=iControlREST
 - Github is used as the SCM
    - A single repo is used for the modules, solutions and documentation